All Episodes

 Those are Democrats you just heard from there.

-Now it is very, very fascinating because I've watched night after night, day after day, read piece after piece of how this the the innuendo, the conspiracy, the conspiracy, the conspiracy.
+Now, it is very, very fascinating because I've watched night after night, day after day, read piece after piece of how the innuendo, the conspiracy, the conspiracy, the conspiracy.

-I keep saying it's the tin boy hat conspiracy theories in all of this.
+I keep saying it's the tin boil hat conspiracy theories in all of this.

 I don't know what else to say after this.

-Remember, it all started Richard David Hanson, one of the few people I like at NRO still, you know, this whole thing started during the nomination process when you had the never Trump people commissioning a dossier by this retired British agent, you know, that Comey was going to end up hiring so-called fusion Christopher Steele dossier, you know, the one that talked about hookers at the Ritz Carlton and Donald Trump and urinating on a bed, and they were gonna hire this guy.
+Remember, it all started, Richard David Hansen, one of the few people I like at NRO still, you know, this whole thing started during the nomination process when you had these never Trump people commissioning a dossier by this retired British agent, you know, that Comey was going to end up hiring so-called fusion Christopher Steele dossier, you know, the one that talked about hookers at the Ritz Carlton and Donald Trump and urinating on a bed.

-And that's that got killed because it got you know, for for all the obvious reasons it never happened.
+And that got killed because it got, you know, for all the obvious reasons.

 How is it that they lost to Donald Trump?